azat-co/practicalnode/chapter9/chapter9.md

 Full coverage of the [Socket.IO](http://socket.io) (<http://socket.io>) library absolutely deserves its own book.
 Nevertheless, because it&#39;s such a popular library, and getting started with it is very easy with Express.js, we include in this chapter an example that covers the basics.
 This mini project illustrates duplex-channel communication between browser and server.

 As in most real-time web apps, the communication between a server and a client happens in response either to some user actions or as a result of updates from the server.
 So, in our example, the web page renders a form field in which each character echoes (browser to server and back) in reverse in real time.
-The example harnesses Express.js command-line tool scaffolding, Socket.IO, and Jade (see screenshots of the working app in Figures 9-3 and 9-4).
+The example harnesses Express.js command-line tool scaffolding, Socket.IO, and Pug (see screenshots of the working app in Figures 9-3 and 9-4).
 Of course, you can just download the app from [github.com/azat-co/practicalnode](http://github.com/azat-co/practicalnode) (<http://github.com/azat-co/practicalnode>).

 To include Socket.IO, we can use `$ npm install socket.io@0.9.16 --save` and repeat it for every module, or we can use `package.json` and `$ npm install`: